Joseph McKeown: Work for Picture Post

 McKeown's years at Picture Post (1953 - 1957) saw him mature as a photographer, producing some of his most memorable work.
 These included assignments to the Soviet Baltic Fleet in 1953, featured in the coronation issue (a story about this has him drinking multiple toasts in vodka with the Soviet officers, ending in one to the Queen), the funeral of Sibelius, Princess Margaret's tour of the West Indies and the wedding of Grace Kelly and Prince Rainier of Monaco.
 His photograph Need for Speed, which depicts the great Argentine racing driver Fangio winning the 1954 French Grand Prix remains one of his most widely reproduced.

-In stark contrast with the pictures of royalty and high society were those he took of ordinary people living in the austerity of post-war Britain.
-It is perhaps these, though, which are of the most lasting value as social documents.

 In 1954, he photographed Leonard Cheshire for Russell Braddon's biography, Leonard Cheshire VC: a story of war and peace.

-In 1956, he was dispatched to Egypt to cover the Suez crisis, an event which his brother Michael portrayed from the Israeli side.
+In 1956, he was dispatched to Egypt to cover the Suez Crisis, an event which his brother Michael portrayed from the Israeli side.
 His photographs have become some of the defining images of the war and were widely reproduced on the 50th anniversary of the conflict.
 He was sent back home after he was blown out the back of a Land Rover.